 Brussels Sprouts and Leeks with Lime-Ginger Butter

-- 3 medium leeks, white and light-green parts only, cut into ½ inch thick rounds, rings separated and washed well but not dried
+- Cut off the white and light-green parts only.
+Reserve the dark green stems for stocks.
+Cut into ½ inch thick rounds, rings separated and washed well but not dried.

-Prepare the Sauce (I like to do this while the Brussels sprouts are cooking):
+- I like to do this while the Brussels sprouts are cooking

 - Melt the butter in a small saucepan over medium-low heat.
 Cook gently, swirling occasionally, until the butter turns light brown and little brown spots develop on the bottom of the pan.
 Add the ginger and stir for a few seconds.